google/gson/Troubleshooting.md

 **Reason:**

 - A built-in adapter does not support JSON null values
-- You have written a custom `TypeAdapter` which does not properly handle JSON null values
+- Or, you have written a custom `TypeAdapter` which does not properly handle JSON null values

 **Solution:** If this occurs for a custom adapter you wrote, add code similar to the following at the beginning of its `read` method: